A homogenization result in finite plasticity: Homogenization in finite plasticity

 \subsection{Characterization of the limiting energy density}

 So far, we have proved a $\Gamma(\tau)$-compactness result for the functionals \eqref{FepsA}, and we have shown that the limit is actually an integral functional.
-We conclude by providing an explicit formula for the limiting energy density.
+We now provide an explicit formula for the limiting energy density.

 \begin{proof}[Proof of Theorem~\ref{stm:homo-fin-plast}] Let $y \in W^{1,2}(\Omega;\real^3)$, $P \in W^{1,q}(\Omega;K)$.
 Our aim is to identify $f$ in \eqref{Fint} as

 This also entails (see \cite[Proposition 7.11]{BrDFr}) that the whole family $\{\cF_\eps\}$ $\Gamma(\tau)$-converges to $\cF$ as in the statement of the theorem